AVISPL/dal-avdevices-monitors-lg-webos/README.md

 Symphony integrates with LG WebOS TVs to provide comprehensive monitoring and control of LG display devices.
 Main features are: real-time device health monitoring, display and input management, power management, sound configuration, failover control, and tile mode settings.

-## Main use cases
+## Main use cases for LG WebOS TV
 - **Monitor** device status, network information, input signal, temperature, and display standby mode
 - **Control** display settings - brightness, backlight, contrast, picture mode, color temperature, and more
 - **Manage** power management behavior, failover configuration, and input priority
 - **Configure** sound settings, tile mode layout, and device-level display parameters

-## Prerequisites and where to start
+## Prerequisites for setting up connection to LG WebOS TV adapter
 The LG WebOS TV adapter communicates directly with the device over TELNET on port 9761.
 No OAuth or external API registration is required.

-Supported models: 49UH5EB, 43UL3JE
+Supported model series: UH5J, UH7J, UL3J, EW5, XE4F
-Supported WebOS versions: 4.0, 6.0
+Supported LG WebOS versions: 4.0 - 6.0

 Ensure the LG device is reachable on the network from the Symphony Cloud Connector, and that TELNET access on port 9761 is not blocked by firewalls or proxies.